On $\gamma_5$ schemes and the interplay of SMEFT operators in the Higgs-gluon coupling: Introduction

-Furthermore, Ref.~\cite{Alasfar:2022zyr} showed that in the presence of four-top operators possible limits that can be set on the trilinear Higgs self-coupling via electroweak corrections to single Higgs production \cite{McCullough:2013rea, Gorbahn:2016uoy, Degrassi:2016wml, Bizon:2016wgr, Maltoni:2017ims, DiVita:2017eyz, Degrassi:2019yix} can become more restrictive.
-First efforts to constrain the trilinear Higgs self-coupling via single Higgs production have already been started by the experimental collaborations \cite{ATLAS:2022jtk,CMS:2023gjz}.
+Furthermore, Ref.~\cite{Alasfar:2022zyr} showed that loop contributions from four-top operators in Higgs production processes can be important, not only as probes of the relative Wilson coefficients but also because in the presence of four-top operators possible limits on the trilinear Higgs self-coupling derived from electroweak corrections to single Higgs production \cite{McCullough:2013rea, Gorbahn:2016uoy, Degrassi:2016wml, Bizon:2016wgr, Maltoni:2017ims, DiVita:2017eyz, Degrassi:2019yix} can become less restrictive.
+First efforts to constrain the trilinear Higgs self-coupling via single Higgs production have already been performed by the experimental collaborations \cite{ATLAS:2022jtk,CMS:2023gjz}.

 We are going to reconsider the $gg\to h$ computation from Ref.~\cite{Alasfar:2022zyr}, which included effects from four-top operators within the SMEFT, using two different schemes for the continuation of $\gamma_5$ to $D=4-2\epsilon$ space-time dimensions.
 While the leading poles of loop integrals are scheme-independent, cancellations of these poles with scheme-dependent $\order{\epsilon}$ terms, resulting from the Dirac algebra in dimensional regularisation, will lead to scheme-dependent finite parts.
-It should be stressed that, in this context, the finite terms can be of the same order as the logarithmically enhanced ones (as shown in \cite{Alasfar:2022zyr}), thus they are phenomenologically relevant.
+It should be stressed that, in this context, the finite terms can be of the same order as the logarithmically enhanced ones (as shown in Ref.~\cite{Alasfar:2022zyr}), thus they are phenomenologically relevant.
 Since four-top operators contribute to $gg\to h$ via two-loop diagrams, the finite terms are expected to be scheme-dependent.
 Moreover, we find a divergence which depends on the scheme, signaling a scheme-dependent anomalous dimension.
 We describe in detail how such divergence can be traced back to a finite term (that is expected to be scheme-dependent) in one of the one-loop subamplitudes entering the computation.
-We also correct the results in naive dimensional regularisation (NDR) \cite{CHANOWITZ1979225} with respect to the ones obtained in Ref.~\cite{Alasfar:2022zyr} and we discuss various subtleties that arise in the comparison with the \textit{Breitenlohner-Maison-'t Hooft-Veltman} (BMHV) scheme \cite{THOOFT1972189,Breitenlohner:1977hr} for the treatment of $\gamma_5$.
+We also review the results in na\"ive dimensional regularisation (NDR) \cite{CHANOWITZ1979225} with respect to the ones obtained in Ref.~\cite{Alasfar:2022zyr} and we discuss various subtleties that arise in the comparison with the \textit{Breitenlohner-Maison-'t Hooft-Veltman} scheme (BMHV) \cite{THOOFT1972189,Breitenlohner:1977hr} for the treatment of $\gamma_5$.
+We refer the reader to Ref.~\cite{Boughezal:2019xpp} for another comparison of different $\gamma_5$ schemes within the SMEFT.